-BJ's Wholesale Club Holdings, Inc. (BJ) CEO Lee Delaney on Q1 2020 Results - Earnings Call Transcript

 Christopher Horvers

 Thanks.
 Good morning, guys.
-So my first question is on the membership fee income growth.
+So, my first question is on the membership fee income growth.
 You talked about 16% cash in the quarter, but 40% new member growth.
-Does that suggests that the signups accelerated over the quarter, i.e., not picking up all the cash to get more in April versus March versus February?
+Does that suggest that the signups accelerated over the quarter, i.e., not picking up all the cash to get more in April versus March versus February?

 And as you think about the year, if you drew the line today, how would – what would be your expectations for overall MFI growth?
 And any comment on cadence over the rest of the quarters would be helpful, too?